michaelrsweet/mmd/DOCUMENTATION.md

 # Example: Generating HTML from Markdown

-One of the most common uses for Markdown is for generating HTML, and the `testmmd` program included with `mmd` does exactly that using four functions:
+One of the most common uses for markdown is for generating HTML, and the `testmmd` program included with `mmd` does exactly that using four functions:

 - [write_block - Write Block Nodes](@)